-Frost Mage DPS Stat Priority — Battle for Azeroth (BfA) 8.0.1
+Frost Mage DPS Stat Priority — Dragonflight 10.2

 On this page, you will find out the optimal stat priority for your Frost Mage.
 We first present the stat priority, before delving into more complex explanations.
-Our content is updated for World of Warcraft — Battle for Azeroth (BfA) 8.0.1.
+Our content is updated for World of Warcraft — Dragonflight 10.2.

 Stat weights are very personal, especially for Frost Mages.
 They will fluctuate with every piece of gear you change, and no one can give a good global set of weights that is actually accurate.
-It is highly recommended you simulate yourself, as shown on the Simulations page to figure out your own weights.
+It is highly recommended you simulate yourself, as shown on our page on Simulations, found here:

 That said, perhaps Frost Mage is an alt you do not care too much about, or you are just gearing up quickly.
 Here is a very basic, likely inaccurate template to work from: